SEARCH

 Taming the Beast of Stuff

-My own desire to live lighter, without the burden of a bunch of unused stuff in our house (especially after applying the Kon Mari method to everything I owned), means I ignore about 99/100 cool, free items I see at the roadside.
-It pains me to see great stuff end up in the landfill instead of a furniture bank or thrift shop, but that’s simply a symptom of the dysfunction in our culture.
+My own desire to live lighter, without the burden of a bunch of unused stuff in our house (especially after seriously decluttering our entire house, means I ignore about 99/100 cool, free items I see at the roadside.
+It pains me to see great stuff end up in the landfill instead of a furniture bank or thrift shop, but I alone cannot solve the world’s problems.

 Repair Cafes

 If you share the desire to make better use of existing stuff, you are not alone.
-Repair cafes are popping up in cities around the world.
-The concept is, you take in an item you would like to repair or put in working order again, and, together with other interested volunteers, you figure out a fix.
+Repair cafes areย popping up in cities around the world.
+The concept is, you take in an item you would like to repair or put in working order again, and, together with other interested volunteers with skills to share, you figure out a fix.
 I love how the idea builds community and gives old stuff a new life all at once.

 Farm Door Makeover